Spherical CR uniformization of the magic 3-manifold: Background

 \subsection{Bisectors and spinal coordinates}

 In order to analyze 2-faces of a Ford polyhedron, we must study the intersections of isometric spheres.
 Isometric spheres are special examples of bisectors.
-In this subsection, we will describe a convenient set of coordinates for bisector intersections, deduced from the slice decomposition of a bisector. \begin{defn} Given two distinct points $p_0$ and $p_1$ in ${\bf H}^2_{\mathbb C}$ with the same norm (e.g. one could take $\langle p_0,p_0\rangle=\langle p_1,p_1\rangle= -1$), the \emph{bisector} $\mathcal{B}(p_0,p_1)$ is the projectivization of the set of negative vector $x$ with
+In this subsection, we will describe a convenient set of coordinates for bisector intersections, deduced from the slice decomposition of a bisector.